awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 1. Choose **Save**\.

 When an invocation event exceeds the maximum age or fails all retry attempts, Lambda discards it\.
-To retain a copy of discarded events, configure an on\-failure destination\.
+To retain a copy of discarded events, configure a failed\-event destination\.

 ## Configuring Destinations for Asynchronous Invocation<a name="invocation-async-destinations"></a>

 To send records of asynchronous invocations to another service, add a destination to your function\.
 You can configure separate destinations for events that fail processing and events that are successfully processed\.
 Like error handling settings, you can configure destinations on a function, a version, or an alias\.

-The following example shows a function processing asynchronous invocations\.
+The following example shows a function that is processing asynchronous invocations\.
 When the function returns a success response or exits without throwing an error, Lambda sends a record of the invocation to an EventBridge event bus\.
 When an event fails all processing attempts, Lambda sends an invocation record to an Amazon SQS queue\.

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-destinations.png)

 To send events to a destination, your function needs additional permissions\.
 Add a policy with the required permissions to your function's [execution role](lambda-intro-execution-role.md)\.
+Each destination service requires a different permission, as follows:
 + **Amazon SQS** – [sqs:SendMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html)
 + **Amazon SNS** – [sns:Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html)
 + **Lambda** – [lambda:InvokeFunction](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)